 You can also increase your Vitamin D levels with food, such as fish oil, fatty fishes, eggs and chicken.
 Another method that will give you virtually the same results as sunlight are tanning machines.
 People who live in northern latitudes – or don’t get enough Vitamin D from food could try stepping inside a tanning device with a UVB component.
-A few minutes under a tanning bed boosts your Vitamin D production like sunlight does.
+A few minutes under a tanning bed boosts your Vitamin D production as sunlight does.

 Sunbeds enable exposure to nearly 100% of skin in a controlled manner which amplifies their effectiveness for vitamin D production

 Tests can only determine the amount of Vitamin D that your body has and needs.
-Your doctor will measure your 25-hydroxyvitamin D3 levels to find out how much vitamin D is active in your body.
+Your doctor will measure your 25-hydroxyvitamin D3 levels to find out how much Vitamin D is active in your body.
 So, before you try anything consult your primary care physician.